wkhtmltopdf/packaging/README.md

 Docker
 ------

-The docker images are published to Docker Hub, so you don't need to build them everytime.
-In case you are building for a new target, you can run the command `./build docker-images <target>` to generate a local image.

 For building, just use the `./build package-docker` command and it will generate a package in the `targets` folder.
 If you don't specify `--clean`,